HWH-117/Group13_BRich-Forex-Trader/README.md

   * **AI Model:** Utilizes a hybrid Transformer, GRU, and Attention Mechanism architecture to predict the daily price movements (log returns) of currency pairs.

   * **Backtesting Engine:** Simulates trading for USD/JPY, USD/EUR, and USD/GBP over a 90-day period, incorporating essential concepts like leverage, floating PnL, and stop-loss.
+  * **Interactive GUI Dashboard:** A user-friendly interface built with Streamlit to manage model training, simulation, and results analysis.

 **2. Directory Structure**